"When you were born you cried and the world rejoiced. Live your life so that when you die, the world cries and you rejoice." ~ Cherokee

 Tao Te Ching, attributed to Lao-Tzu

-Recently I was asked, as founder of Dreams for Kids, to reflect upon my 25 years with the organization and to list 10 principles of leadership.
+Recently, as founder of Dreams for Kids, I was asked to reflect upon my 25 years with the organization and list 10 leadership principles.

 My take on the 10 most important principles of leadership:

 • Courage: It all begins with courage.
 We need the courage to follow a path that others may not see or even resist.
-We must be courageous in the face of obstacles such as the opinion of others.
-The fact is nothing is more important then our true path and leading others to their own.
+We must be courageous in the face of obstacles, such as the opinions of others.
+Nothing is more important than our true path and leading others to their own.

 • Perseverance: There is something intrinsically fundamental about not giving up.
-As the tide goes out, it is certain to come in once more.
-It is in our darkest days that we must persevere in order to see the light once again.
+As the tide goes out, it will come in again.
+In our darkest days, we must persevere to see the light again.

-• Character: Compromise of our ideals and values steal a part of our soul that we never get back.
+• Character: Compromise of our ideals and values steals a part of our soul that we never get back.
 Be who you are and give what you have.
 Integrity is everything.

-• Empathy: Until we walk in another’s shoes and on their path we cannot know what they are enduring.
+• Empathy: We cannot know what they are enduring until we walk in another’s shoes and on their path.
 Be understanding.
 Be gracious.

-• Patience: What we want and what we need may not be ready when we want it.
+• Patience: What we want and need may not be ready when we want it.
 Greatness comes to those who are willing to wait.

-• Acceptance: The essence of a great leader is one who does not see others and the world through his or her own lens, but rather through the lens of understanding, tolerance and possibility.
+• Acceptance: The essence of a great leader is that he or she does not see others and the world through his or her lens but rather through the lens of understanding, tolerance, and possibility.

 • Humor: The fact is life is meant to be fun.
 Laugh more, frown less.
 Let go of the serious and enjoy this ride.
 People will notice.
 And they will follow.

 • Work: Nothing of substance is built in a day.
-Get up early, work late.
-Set an example that you will work harder and longer and be willing to be the last one standing.
+Get up early and work late.
+Set an example that you will work harder and longer and be willing to stand last.

 • Vision: You must be willing to see what does not exist and believe in it with all your heart.
 And this takes a combination of all of the above.

-As I continue to learn and to grow, it is increasingly clear that we all are capable of being a leader.
+As I continue to learn and grow, it is increasingly clear that we can all be leaders.
 We all have what it takes.
 But do we have the courage to see these qualities in ourselves?
-And will we give ourselves the permission to believe it and to act?
+And will we permit ourselves to believe it and to act?